Parallel Opportunistic Routing in Wireless Networks: Introduction

-Besides studies to improve the throughput up to the linear scaling, an important factor that we need to consider in practical wireless networks is the presence of multi-path fading.
-The effect of fading on the scaling laws was studied in~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,NebatCruzBhardwaj:09,GuptaKumar:03,ToumpisGoldsmith:04}, where it is shown that achievable scaling laws do not change fundamentally if all nodes are assumed to have their own traffic demands (i.e., there are $n$ S-D pairs)~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,NebatCruzBhardwaj:09} or the effect of fading is averaged out~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,GuptaKumar:03}, while it is found in~\cite{ToumpisGoldsmith:04} that the presence of fading can reduce the achievable throughput up to $\log n$.
-However, fading can be beneficial by utilizing the opportunistic gain provided by the randomness of fading in multi-user environments, e.g., opportunistic scheduling~\cite{KnoppHumblet:95}, opportunistic beamforming~\cite{ViswanathTseLaroia:02}, random beamforming~\cite{SharifHassibi:05} in broadcast channels, and an opportunistic two-hop relaying protocol~\cite{CuiHaimovichSomekhPoor:07}.
-In~\cite{GowaikarHochwaldHassibi:06,EbrahimiMaddah-AliKhandani:07}, strategies for improving the throughput scaling over non-faded environments were shown.
-In~\cite{Chung:06}, it was shown how fading improves the throughput using opportunistic routing~\cite{BiswasMorris:03,ZorziRao:03,ShahWietholterWoliszRabaey:05,ZhongNelakuditi:07,ZengLouZhai:08,BhorkarNaghshvarJavidiRao:09} when a single active S-D pair exists in a wireless ad hoc network.
+Besides the studies to improve the throughput up to the linear scaling, an important factor that we need to consider in practical wireless networks is the presence of multi-path fading.
+The effect of fading on the scaling laws was studied in~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,NebatCruzBhardwaj:09,GuptaKumar:03,ToumpisGoldsmith:04}, where it is shown that achievable scaling laws do not change fundamentally if all nodes are assumed to have their own traffic demands (i.e., there are $n$ S--D pairs)~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,NebatCruzBhardwaj:09} or the effect of fading is averaged out~\cite{JovicicViswanathKulkarni:04,XueXieKumar:05,GuptaKumar:03}, while it is found in~\cite{ToumpisGoldsmith:04} that the presence of fading can reduce the achievable throughput up to $\log n$.
+However, fading can be beneficial by utilizing the multi-user diversity (MUD) gain provided by the randomness of fading in multi-user environments, e.g., opportunistic scheduling~\cite{KnoppHumblet:95}, opportunistic beamforming~\cite{ViswanathTseLaroia:02}, and random beamforming~\cite{SharifHassibi:05} in broadcast channels.
+Scenarios exploiting the opportunistic gain also studied in cooperative networks by applying an opportunistic two-hop relaying protocol~\cite{CuiHaimovichSomekhPoor:07} and in cognitive radio networks with opportunistic scheduling~\cite{ShenFitz:09}.
+In~\cite{GowaikarHochwaldHassibi:06,EbrahimiMaddah-AliKhandani:07}, strategies for improving the throughput scaling over non-faded environments were shown in wireless network models that do not incorporate geometric path loss.
+In~\cite{Chung:06}, it was shown how fading improves the throughput using opportunistic routing when a single active S--D pair exists in a wireless ad hoc network.